tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 Now we have a good understanding of the request-response process used by the HTTP protocol and have learned about the headers we will extend this by examining the use of the HTTP POST method.

+Before completing this section in the lab sheet you will need to install the `koa-static` package.

 1. Start by accessing the list of names on the `/names` url Make sure you have the Chrome Developer Tools open on the Network tab.:
     1. Notice the browser displays an error message.
     2. If you look at the HTTP Status Code you will see it is `404 Not Found` which makes sense as there are no names in the list (yet)
-2. Now access the form page on the `/form` URL.
+2. Now access the form page on the `/form.html` URL.
 By default browsers use the GET method.
 3. Input your name and use the `submit` button to add this data to the website.
 Examine the request and response headers:
     1. Notice that the Request Method has changed to `POST`.
     2. Notice that the Response Code is `201 Created` to indicate that your data has been uploaded and stored.